Faking SM Photons by Displaced Dark Photon Decays: Photon selection criteria

 In the CMS detector, angular resolution of the lead tungstate crystals in the ECAL is $\Delta\eta\sim O(10^{-2})$, and a dark photon decay that passes the angular cut at ATLAS can also look like a single photon in the CMS.
 To identify the converted photon, the Converted Safe Electron Veto (CSEV) used in the CMS also removes tracks with a hit in the innermost tracker layers \cite{Gonzi:2014hbs}.
 The first layer is about $44$ mm away from the beam pipe, which is similar to the $34$ mm in the ATLAS setup for our purpose.
 The crystal calorimeter takes signals up to $1.79$ m, which is not too far from the requirement at ATLAS of having the ECAL signal before $1.5$ m.
 Thus the faking rate for a meta-stable dark photon decay can be comparable to each other in two experiments, with only mild differences.

 At last, let us discuss more details about the possibility that dark photon decays either before the tracker or after the 1st layer of the ECAL.
 If the decay happens before the tracker, the object will not be identified as a converted photon since the reconstructed tracks have hits on the 1st layer of Pixel.
 In this case, search of the prompt lepton jets \cite{Aad:2015sms} can be useful in constraining the scenario, as we will study in Sec.~\ref{sec:simulation}.
-If the decay happens after the 1st layer of the ECAL ($1590<r$ mm in ATLAS), there is a large chance that such decay will not be constructed as a well defined object.
-In this case, since the search of monophoton in ATLAS \cite{Aad:2014tda} defines the MET to be the imbalance of the total momentum of the well constructed objects, the resonance decay into two dark photons -- with one has later decay inside the ECAL and one inside the tracker -- may be considered as a monophoton signal.
+If the decay happens after the 1st layer of the ECAL ($1590<r$ mm in ATLAS), there is a large chance that such decay will not be constructed as a well defined object \footnote{This particular definition of MET is widely used in many other searches involving missing energy.
+See also \cite{CMS:2009nxa} for the MET reconstraction at CMS.
+The benefit for doing this is because that, for a well-reconstructed object, its transverse momentum can be properly calibrated according its identity.
+However, if an object is not well defined in a particle-flow event reconstruction, such as a dark photon decaying after ECAL.
+This object is unlikely to be included when calculating MET.}.
+In this case, since the search of monophoton in ATLAS \cite{Aad:2014tda} defines the MET to be the imbalance of the total momentum of the well constructed objects, the resonance decay into two dark photons -- with one has later decay after the ECAL and one inside the tracker -- may be considered as a monophoton signal.
 We study the bound in Sec.~\ref{sec:simulation} under this conservative assumption.
 Further, there are specially designed searches if the decay happens inside the Hadron Calorimeter (HCAL, $>1970$ mm in ATLAS) for example displaced lepton signals at the HCAL can be applied \cite{ATLAS-CONF-2014-041,Aad:2014yea}.
-However, these searches only constrain the $8$ TeV production to be at the pb level and do not set useful bounds to the $750$ GeV signal.
+However, due to strong requirements on event selection, especially requiring both meta-stable particles decay in HCAL, these searches only constrain $8$ TeV dark photon pair production at pb level.
+This is a much weaker constraint comparing to the monophoton search.